 Painting your nails

 Eugenio-Marongiu/ShutterstockSo you're running out the door and notice you chipped a nail and plan on fixing said nail en route to work in your daily carpool.
 But before opening the bottle, it's important to know that the smell of nail polish can be nauseating to some.
 "Painting nails is part of our grooming and we should not be doing things that pertain to grooming in public," says Elaine Swann, lifestyle and etiquette expert.
 "In addition, the smell of the nail polish itself can be offensive to others and we always want to be mindful that we're not doing something that can offend someone else."
 Besides, an hour at the nail salon is so much more relaxing than painting on the go.
-Follow these tips to make your manicure last a week-plus.

 Trying on clothes outside of the dressing room